oracle-livelabs/developer/json-duality-adb-free/sql-extended/sql-extended.md

     ```
     ![Checks the Miami Grand Prix](images/task-1-1.png " ")

 2. Now we will check for the opposite.
+We will verify that inserting a record directly into the base table `race` is reflected in the `race_dv` JSON duality view.
 Let's look at the duality view, insert into the base table and then check the duality view for the record.
 Clear the worksheet, copy the code below and click **Run Script**.

     ```
     <copy>